 Attention must be paid to every word used and to every detail of clothing and costume design to avoid being blocked.

 Shahrzad is a winner in almost all these lines but perhaps especially because it is strong in casting.
 Ali Nassirian, acting at the age of 81 in the role of Bozorg Agha, is "superb".

-"He surpasses three generations in creating a charismatic yet ruthless character," says actor and critic, Ali Alaei.
+"He surpasses three generations in creating a charismatic yet ruthless character,"actor and critic, Ali Alaei.

 There are several other prizewinners in the cast, such as Mehdi Soltani, Shahab Hosseini, and Taraneh Alidoosti in the role of Shahrzad.
 Mostafa Zamani in the role of Farhad is also impressive.